ketanhwr/reflexio/README.md

 The game works best on Google Chrome!

 *Note: The game is currently under development.
-Levels 1-4 are working fine as of now.*
+The game has 6 levels as of now*

 [ketanhwr.github.io/reflexio]: <http://ketanhwr.github.io/reflexio>